RahulAswin/Covid-19/README.md

 these are the updated informations which has been updating every hour.

-package I used in this program is covid within the program itself there is a installer
+package I used in this program is covid
+For this program the package "covidx is needed.You can install the pacakage By running the requirements.py file.